redbrick/blog/posts/beauty.md

 `alias la="ls -a"`

 Add this command to the BOTTOM of your .bashrc file (type `cd`, press enter, then type `nano .bashrc` and scroll to the bottom of the file, then add it in there.)
-After you add it to .bashrc, CtrlS, CtrlX and give it a shot!
+After you add it to `~/.bashrc`, CtrlS, CtrlX and give it a shot!

 Tip: You can rename it to anything you like that isn't already a command installed on your OS.
 So get creative with the `alias` command, or be efficient, or both!